Magnitude 6.1 earthquake strikes off New Zealand coast

 New Zealand lies on the seismically active “Ring of Fire”, a 40,000-km arc of volcanoes and ocean trenches girdling much of the Pacific Ocean.

-The earthquake comes after Cyclone Gabrielle caused significant damage across New Zealand’s North Island this week, leaving four people dead and more than 10,000 people displaced in the country’s most destructive weather event in decades.
+The earthquake comes after Cyclone Gabrielle caused significant damage across New Zealand’s North Island this week, leaving at least four people dead and more than 10,000 people displaced in the country’s most destructive weather event in decades.

 While the cyclone is now moving away from New Zealand, an unrelated weather system is forecast to bring more heavy rain in the days ahead, which will increase risks of further landslides and flooding.